lukaszkrzeminski/todo-list/Readme.md

 - Type a new task in the input and send it to the list
 - Mark a task as done
 - Delete a task
+- Mark all task as done
+- Hide all done tasks

 ### Added features and future work